danielfone/codegolf-server-2016/course/README.md

     * The infrastructure was hacked together in a week
     * It's trivally easy to break, please don't.
     * Please replace your divots
-* Don't feel like you need to do each hole in order
+* Don't feel like you need to do each hole in order, although they are roughly ordered to balance challenge, fun, and brain fatigue.
 * There are multiple ways to be competitive:
     * Lowest total score
     * Lowest score for a particular hole
     * First team to achieve par on every hole

+## Scoring

+Fewer characters is better, except the following aren't counted:

+* Final newline
+* Entirely blank lines
+* Lines that _only_ consist of a comment, i.e. /^#/

 ## Getting Started

+* Make sure you're in the root of the codegolf folder
 * Run `test/score` to ensure you can verify your code locally
 * Delete some code
 * Run `test/score` again to make sure your code still works